Woman wearing non-slip shoes on the snow.

 Risks of Not Wearing Slip-Resistant Shoes

-Trips and falls are some of the most common risks associated with wearing shoes that aren’t slip-resistant.
-Tripping on slippery surfaces can cause severe injuries and even death.
-It’s always better to be safe than sorry, so make sure you wear non-slip shoes when walking on challenging terrain.
+Trips and falls are some of the most common risks associated with wearing shoes that aren't slip-resistant, which can cause severe injuries and even death.

 Broken Bones